 See Policies and Updated Policy Manual Here.

-View the Current Policy Manual as of August 2021 Here.
+View the most current Policy Manual as of March 24, 2022 here

 Taking a Closer Look at the Existing Policies:

 SRPD’s existing policy does not authorize the use of chokeholds or bar arm restraints.
 As of June 9, 2020, we no longer allow the use of Carotid Restraint.

 SRPD existing training includes de-escalation techniques to reduce the use of force during encounters.
 We incorporate ongoing de-escalation in our Firearms training, Force Options Simulator, Tactical Communication, Taser, and Defensive Tactics.
 We strive for de-escalation in the field whenever possible, only using force as necessary.
 Policy 300

 SRPD existing policy divides the use of force into low, medium, and high levels.
 Officers shall use only the amount of force that reasonably appears necessary given the facts and totality of the circumstances known to or perceived by the officer at the time of the event to accomplish a legitimate law enforcement purpose (Penal Code 835a).
 Our training outlines factors used to determine the reasonableness of force, such as the age of the individual, disability, the seriousness of the crime, mental state, intoxication, and proximity of weapons.
 Officers provide verbal commands and warnings when possible before using force.
 When force is used medical attention is immediately sought out for subjects with any injury or complaints of pain or discomfort.
 Our ultimate objective for every encounter is voluntary compliance and to avoid or minimize injury when applying reasonable force.
 Policy 300.5